Norwegian Sky

-Norwegian Sky is a Sun-class cruise ship owned and operated by Norwegian Cruise Line.
-She was originally ordered by Costa Cruises as Costa Olympia from the Bremer Vulkan shipyard in Germany, but she was completed in 1999 by the Lloyd Werft shipyard in Bremerhaven, Germany for the Norwegian Cruise Line under the name Norwegian Sky.
+Norwegian Sky is a Victoria-class cruise ship owned and operated by Norwegian Cruise Line.
+She was originally ordered by Costa Cruises as Costa Olympia, (sister of Costa Victoria) from the Bremer Vulkan shipyard in Germany, but she was completed in 1999 by the Lloyd Werft shipyard in Bremerhaven, Germany for the Norwegian Cruise Line under the name Norwegian Sky.
 Between 2004 and 2008, she sailed as Pride of Aloha for NCL America.

 Concept and construction

 The ship that eventually became known as Norwegian Sky was originally ordered in December 1993 by Costa Cruises from the Bremer Vulkan shipyard as their yard number 108 in Bremen, Germany as the second in a pair of sister ships.
 The first sister, Costa Victoria, was delivered on July 10, 1996.
 Construction of the second sister, Costa Olympia, had started several months before, but by July 1996, Bremer Vulkan was experiencing severe financial difficulties, and work on Costa Olympia was suspended when only 35% of the ship was completed.
 On October 6, 1996, the incomplete hull was launched, floated out of drydock and subsequently laid up.

 Costa Cruises decided not to purchase the unfinished ship, and Costa Olympia remained laid up at Bremer Vulkan until December 1997, when Norwegian Cruise Line (NCL) purchased her.
 Costa Olympia was redesigned as Norwegian Sky by Tillberg Design (who had also been responsible for her original planned design as Costa Olympia).
 On March 8, 1998, the ship was towed to Lloyd Werft in Bremerhaven, Germany where her construction was completed.
 In fact, the ship retained the yard number of 108 under special circumstances.
 In 1998, NCL ordered two additional ships of Norwegian Sky design.
 The first of these was delivered in 2001 as Norwegian Sun while the order for the second one was cancelled.
 Norwegian Sky underwent her sea trials on July 17, 1999, and was delivered to NCL on July 28, 1999.